- Home

 What are climate change risks?

-Risks occur when a possible event arises that could disrupt your ability to meet your objectives.
+Risks occur when a possible event arises that disrupts your ability to meet your objectives.
 Climate change can present new risks or multiply the risks you’re already aware of.
 It challenges your assumptions about your organisation’s resilience and capability to deliver on its role and purpose.
+The nature of this risk might differ from risks you’re familiar with because it needs in-depth assessment, has a longer timeframe and is highly uncertain.

 Physical risks

-Physical risks risks arise from changes in the frequency and severity of extreme weather events, long-term changes in weather patterns and rise in sea levels.
+Physical risks arise from changes in the frequency and severity of extreme weather events, long-term changes in weather patterns and rise in sea levels.
 They include:

 - Acute risks which are event-driven, including increased severity of extreme weather events, such as cyclones, hurricanes, or floods.